Got questions about Linux Foundation Training? Go to the Training FAQ.

 Information regarding your Certification(s), such as your Certificate ID number, current status, and expiration, will also be available on your account on My Portal (training.linuxfoundation.org/portal).
 In addition, you may download Certification Badges, Badge Guidelines and your Certificate from My Portal while your Certification is active.

-Candidates may also wish to consider taking optional training to help them prepare for the Exam.
-Please see the retake policy.
+You may also wish to consider taking optional training to help them prepare for retaking an Exam.

 Certified Candidates (“Certificants”) receive a Certificate ID number and a pdf copy of a Certificate indicating successful completion of the requirements necessary to achieve the Certification indicated on the Certificate.
 This Certificate may also be downloaded anytime from a Certificant's account on My Portal while Certification is active.